shomykohai/shomykohai.github.io/README.md

 - Bold, italics, and strikethrough text (respectively `**bold**`, `_italics_`, `~~strikethrough~~`)
 - Images, GIFs and links
 - Inline single `code` blocks

+RULES FOR POSTING:
+* Must be under 300 characters (images and markdown syntax are not counted in the final character count)
+* Be nice.
+Don't be rude, mean or weird in a *bad* way.
+* No spam or annoying stuff here
+* No NSFW.
+Keep everything SFW
+* Keep political takes to yourself (why even think of posting them here to begin with?)